Sequential hermaphroditism: Proximate causes

 The proximate cause of a biological event concerns the molecular and physiological mechanisms that produce the event.
 Many studies have focused on the proximate causes of sequential hermaphroditism, which may be caused by various hormonal and enzyme changes in organisms.

 The role of aromatase has been widely studied in this area.
 Aromatase is an enzyme that controls the androgen/estrogen ratio in animals by catalyzing the conversion of testosterone into oestradiol, which is irreversible.
 It has been discovered that the aromatase pathway mediates sex change in both directions in organisms.
 Many studies also involve understanding the effect of aromatase inhibitors on sex change.
 One such study was performed by Kobayashi et al. In their study they tested the role of estrogens in male three-spot wrasses (Halichoeres trimaculatus).
-They discovered that fish treated with aromatase inhibitors showed decreased gonodal weight, plasma estrogen level and spermatogonial proliferation in the testis as well as increased androgen levels.
+They discovered that fish treated with aromatase inhibitors showed decreased gonadal weight, plasma estrogen level and spermatogonial proliferation in the testis as well as increased androgen levels.
 Their results suggest that estrogens are important in the regulation of spermatogenesis in this protogynous hermaphrodite.

 Previous studies have also investigated sex reversal mechanisms in teleost fish.
 During sex reversal, their whole gonads including the germinal epithelium undergoes significant changes, remodeling, and reformation.
 One study on the teleost Synbranchus marmoratus found that metalloproteinases (MMPs) were involved in gonadal remodeling.
 In this process, the ovaries degenerated and were slowly replaced by the germinal male tissue.
 In particular, the action of MMPs induced significant changes in the interstitial gonadal tissue, allowing for reorganization of germinal epithelial tissue.
 The study also found that sex steroids help in the sex reversal process by being synthesized as Leydig cells replicate and differentiate.
 Thus, the synthesis of sex steroids coincides with gonadal remodeling, which is triggered by MMPs produced by germinal epithelial tissue.
 These results suggests that MMPs and changes in steroid levels play a large role in sequential hermaphroditism in teleosts.